Xiuhui-Yang/scGeneRhythm/README.md

     * monocle3 >= 1.3.1

-You may install scCross by the following command:
+You may install scGeneRhythm by the following command:

 ```
 git clone https://github.com/mcgilldinglab/scGeneRhythm.git